-The worlds greatest challenges, solved here
+The world's greatest challenges are solved here

 Explore how our research is improving lives and ensuring a thriving future, in Australia and around the world.